Eric Zuesse, 16 October 2014

 On October 15th, the Voice of America headlined, “Experts Divided Over Whether Sanctions Against Russia Are Working,” and then said that the reason there’s doubt about this is not that the economic sanctions are failing (which they largely are), but instead that the sanctions are “mostly intended to change behavior [of Putin], to deter bad behavior [such as Putin’s ‘seizure’ of Crimea, which was actually no seizure at all].
 And in that sense, … probably it hasn’t worked.”
 This ‘news’ report, from America, said that the sanctions have worked against the Russian economy (when there actually hasn’t yet been enough time to evaluate what the net effects of the sanctions will turn out to be on Russia): “The Russian economy is likely to be stagnant this year and probably will gradually decline in the next few years.”

 The U.S. Administration refers to the Russian economy under Putin’s rule as a failure.
 On August 2nd, President Obama said to Britain’s Economist, “Russia doesn’t make anything.
 Immigrants aren’t rushing to Moscow in search of opportunity.
 The life expectancy of the Russian male is around 60 years old.
 The population is shrinking.”
-All of that is blatantly false.
+All of that is blatantly false, as Mark Adomanis at Forbes promptly pointed out and corrected the President in that link.

 Regarding “Russia doesn’t make anything”: an August 2013 World Bank study, “Drivers of Firm-Level Productivity in Russia’s Manufacturing Sector,” reported: